-Category: Youth Ministry
+Category: Youth Pastor & Youth Ministry

 The Director of Next Generational Youth Ministries shall create a loving Christian education environment for children from infancy through 12th grade and their families, with an emphasis on grades 6 through 12.
 Position requires the demonstration of an intimate relationship with God and understanding of United Methodist doctrine.
-Recruits, leads, equips, organizes, and supports lay persons who are called to use their gifts in ministry with youth.
+Recruits, leads, equips,_noemailanizes, and supports lay persons who are called to use their gifts in ministry with youth.
 Coordinates and nurtures the educational programs of children, youth, and their families.

 Coordinate with the Director of Next Generational Children's Ministries all responsibilities pertaining to youth and children's services, events, and activities.